daem0nc0re/SharpWnfSuite/WnfCallbackPayload/README.md

 ```

 #### Array Variable Initialization
 If we declare initial values for array variables, it will generate `memset` call.
-For example, following declaration will cause `memset(buf, 0, 0x400)`:
+For example, following declaration will cause `memset(buf, 0, 0x400)` call:

 ```c
 int buf[256] = { 0 };